Most companies will experience negative employees in some capacity at some point or another, which can have an impact on workplace culture.

 Set clear expectations about WHERE you go from here and the consequences if there is no sign of improvement

 It could be that this person is behaving in a way that you personally(or your team) don’t approve of, but this doesn’t necessarily mean that they are a bad or disruptive employee.
 Have you set clear expectations of your team and their attitude and behaviour?
 By setting clearly defined standards, your chances of creating a more harmonious working environment - where everyone is happy and productive - are likely to improve significantly.
 Explain to the employee how you feel their behaviour is being received negatively.
 How it is impacting their own work and that of those around them.
 Give them the opportunity to improve, but explain that, in the event of no improvement, there will be consequences in order to protect both them and the rest of the business.

 Finally, whatever you do, do not make excuses for their behaviour.
-There have long been approaches taken - especially in agency Recruitment, where money-making often breeds monsters – that “that’s just such-and-such’s personality”, or “you know what so-and-so is like”, purely because they’re a high performer and their behaviour should be allowed because of it.
+There have long been approaches taken - especially in an agency environment, where money-making often breeds monsters – that “that’s just such-and-such’s personality”, or “you know what so-and-so is like”, purely because they’re a high performer and their behaviour should be allowed because of it.
 But this is damaging for the team around them and can be seen as an acceptable way to behave by other employees, if not nipped in the bud.
 Knowing when to say goodbye to a bad egg is just as important as knowing when you need to hire someone new, and since we’re on the subject of hiring…